Jandini/Jandini/README.md

 ## Data erasing software

-MediaEraser was was build conditionally into three versions: free, standard and full.
-Each build contained only the code of the features available in given version.
+MediaEraser was compiled into three feature versions: Free (lite), Standard and Full.
+Each build contained only the code for the features available in given version.
 The free version of MediaEraser can be still downloaded from websites like [programy.net.pl](https://programy.net.pl/program,mediaeraser.html)

 ![image](https://user-images.githubusercontent.com/19593367/211175133-73168ba8-11ea-4b11-8ba2-56c8d6df20dc.png)

-The first lite version of Media Eraser 2.0a was limited to delete signle file below 10Kb only.
+The lite version of Media Eraser 2.0a was limited to signle file deletion below 10Kb only.
+The user interface was only the settings for file deletion.

 ![virtualboxcrop](https://user-images.githubusercontent.com/19593367/211201131-55ac07fd-f560-4d4c-8676-e59e5a62b99b.gif)

 The full version offered many more features like:

+* Recursively erase multiple file and folders from Windows explorer's context menu
-* Erase entire volume
+* Erase entire partitions (volumes)
-* Erase free space and slack space
+* Erase free space, slack space and information about files deleted without MediaEraser
-* Erase physical drive
+* Erase entire physical hard drives

 MediaEraser was fully written in C++ with WTL for GUI.
 MediaEraser was one of the fastest data erasing tools at the time.